Richard C. Call

 Richard C. Call focuses his practice on state and local tax litigation before administrative and judicial bodies, at all levels and in multiple states, with respect to income, franchise, gross receipts, and sales and use taxes.
 He also advises clients on the state and local tax consequences of business restructurings, as well as the impact of new state legislation on current business operations.
 Read Richard C. Call's full bio.

-By Kathleen M. Quinn, Michael J. Hilkin and Richard C. Call on May 2, 2022
+By Michael J. Hilkin, Richard C. Call and McDermott Will & Emery on May 2, 2022

 Posted In Allocation/Appointment, Federal Tax, Local Tax, Nationwide Importance, New York